ShawnHymel/vscode-env-zephyr/README.md

 > **Note**: the instructions below were verified with Python 3.12 running on the host system.
 If one of the *pip install* steps fails, try installing exactly Python 3.12 and running the command again with `python3.12 -m pip install ...`

+You have a few options for using this development environment:

+ 1. (Default) The container runs *code-server* so that you can connect to `localhost:8080` via a browser to get a pre-made VS Code instance
+ 2. Override the image's *entrypoint* to get an interactive shell to run editing programs (e.g. `vim`, `mcedit`) and build (e.g. `west build`)

 ## Getting Started

 Before you start, install the following programs on your computer: